ThanhPhan14062003/ML_BarePass/README.md

 pip install -r requirements.txt
 ```

+## Data Preprocessing

+### Overview
+The data preprocessing pipeline is designed to refine and enhance MRI images before passing them to machine learning models.
+It includes steps such as brain region extraction, image normalization, and feature extraction using pre-trained deep learning models.

+---

+### 1. Brain Contour Extraction
+To remove unnecessary background noise and focus on the brain region, we apply an automated contour extraction process:

+- **Convert to Grayscale**: MRI images are transformed into grayscale for more efficient processing.
+- **Gaussian Blurring**: A smoothing filter is applied to reduce noise and enhance the edges of the brain.
+- **Thresholding**: A binary thresholding technique is used to highlight significant structures.
+- **Morphological Operations**:
+  - **Erosion**: Eliminates small unwanted noise regions.
+  - **Dilation**: Strengthens the segmented region for better contour detection.
+- **Contour Detection**: The largest contour, which is assumed to correspond to the brain, is identified and cropped.

+This step ensures that only relevant brain structures are used for model training, improving performance and reducing computational overhead.

+---

+### 2. Image Preprocessing
+Once the brain region is extracted, additional transformations are applied to prepare the images for feature extraction:

+- **Resizing**: All images are resized to **224 × 224 pixels** to match the input dimensions required by deep learning models.
+- **Channel Conversion**: Since VGG-19 requires RGB images, grayscale images are converted to 3-channel format when needed.
+- **Normalization**:
+  - **EfficientNet-B0**: Images are normalized with a mean of `[0.5]` and a standard deviation of `[0.5]`.
+  - **VGG-19**: Images are normalized using ImageNet standards with a mean of `[0.485, 0.456, 0.406]` and a standard deviation of `[0.229, 0.224, 0.225]`.

+These preprocessing steps standardize the images, ensuring consistency in model inputs and improving generalization.

+---

+### 3. Feature Extraction with Pre-Trained Models
+After preprocessing, features are extracted using **EfficientNet-B0** and **VGG-19**, two powerful deep learning architectures:

+- **EfficientNet-B0**:
+  - Extracts high-level semantic features from images using its advanced convolutional layers.
+  - Captures hierarchical patterns and textures within the brain region.
+- **VGG-19**:
+  - Uses deep convolutional layers to learn spatial structures and fine-grained details.
+  - Provides robust feature representations for classification.

+Each image is processed through both models, and the resulting feature vectors are **concatenated** to form a comprehensive representation.
+This **feature fusion** approach enhances classification performance by leveraging the strengths of both architectures.

+---

+### 4. Dataset Processing and Labeling
+The dataset consists of MRI images labeled into different categories:

+- **brain_glioma** (Label: `0`)
+- **brain_menin** (Label: `1`)
+- **brain_tumor** (Label: `2`)

+Each image's corresponding label is assigned based on the dataset metadata.
+The extracted features and labels are then stored as structured arrays for downstream model training.

+---

+### 5. Output Format
+After preprocessing, the following outputs are generated:

+- **`b0_feature`**: Extracted features from EfficientNet-B0.
+- **`vgg_feature`**: Extracted features from VGG-19.
+- **`fused_feature`**: Concatenated feature vectors from both models.
+- **`labels`**: Ground truth labels corresponding to each image.

+These structured outputs serve as inputs for the training phase, facilitating efficient learning and classification.

+---

+### Summary
+The data preprocessing pipeline plays a crucial role in ensuring high-quality inputs for machine learning models.
+By performing **brain contour extraction, image normalization, and deep feature extraction**, the pipeline enhances model performance and improves classification accuracy.
+The fusion of EfficientNet-B0 and VGG-19 features further strengthens the ability to distinguish between different brain conditions, making it a robust approach for medical image analysis.

 ## Model Descriptions

 This project implements multiple machine learning models, each with unique characteristics and applications: